-- (1) Independent within the meaning of National Instrument 52-110 Audit Committees. - (2) Member of the Audit Committee.
-Mr. Smith intends to step down from his role as a member of the Audit Committee following the annual meeting of shareholders of the Corporation in 2023. - (3) Chair of the Audit Committee.

-- (4) Member of the Compensation Committee. - (5) Chair of the Compensation Committee. - (6) Member of the Corporate Governance and Nominating Committee. - (7) Chair of the Corporate Governance and Nominating Committee. - (8) Member of the Health, Safety, Environment and Sustainability Committee. - (9) Chair of the Health, Safety, Environment and Sustainability Committee.
+- (1) Independent within the meaning of National Instrument 52-110 Audit Committees. - (2) Member of the Audit Committee. - (3) Chair of the Audit Committee. - (4) Member of the Compensation Committee. - (5) Chair of the Compensation Committee. - (6) Member of the Corporate Governance and Nominating Committee. - (7) Chair of the Corporate Governance and Nominating Committee. - (8) Member of the Health, Safety, Environment and Sustainability Committee. - (9) Chair of the Health, Safety, Environment and Sustainability Committee.